One of the largest sources of carbon dioxide worldwide is electricity generation. How is BlueGen helping reduce carbon emissions?

 What’s already being done?

-In Germany and elsewhere, much of the focus is on high profile renewable energy sources such as Solar Photovoltaic (solar PV) and wind generation.
-These can certainly help reduce carbon dioxide emissions, but the uncontrollable nature of renewables also poses other challenges.
-What happens when the sun isn’t shining or the wind isn’t blowing?
+In Germany and elsewhere, much of the focus is on high form renewable energy sources such as Solar Photovoltaic (solar PV) and wind generation.
+These can surely help reduce carbon dioxide emissions, but the uncontrollable nature of renewables also poses other difficulties.
+What results when the sun isn’t shining or the wind isn’t blowing?

 Energy efficiency is all about doing more with less.
-Not only in consuming energy, but also in how energy is transformed and transported.
-Co-generation or combined heat and power improve energy efficiency by capturing thermal energy that would normally be wasted.
-Demand Side Management modifies consumer demand through financial incentives and education.
-Installing energy efficient appliances or improved thermal insulation are visible examples, with different pricing structures and off-peak pricing commonly used.
+Not only is consuming energy but also in how energy is converted and carried.
+Co-generation or mixed heat and power improve energy efficiency by carrying thermal energy that would usually be wasted.
+Therefore, Demand Side Management shifts consumer demand through financial reasons and education.
+Also, Installing energy-efficient devices or improved thermal protectors are visible examples, with different pricing structures and off-peak pricing commonly used.

 The BlueGen solution

-BlueGen® is remotely controllable and delivers electrical efficiency across a wide operating range.
-It integrates perfectly with Smart Grids and Demand Side Management, producing power when and where it’s required.
-Most importantly, BlueGen complements renewables by balancing out their intermittent nature.
+BlueGen® is remotely controllable and gives electrical efficiency across a wide operating reach.
+But, it combines perfectly with Smart Grids and Demand Side Management, producing power when and where it’s required.
+Most importantly, BlueGen complements renewables by considering out their seasonal nature.